No.

 That grey box shows the limits within which you can draw on a pixel layer and it is displayed if the layer is not in its default position in the global coordinate system.

-This can be because you have moved the pixel layer itself e.g. using the transform properties in the inspector or by using the transform tool if the Edit pixels mode was not enabled.
+This can be because you have moved the pixel layer itself e.g. using the transform properties in the inspector or by using the transform tool without an active selection area.

 It can also be that the layer is inside of a transform hierarchy and one of the parent layers has an offset, a rotation or a scale that is not 1, which by definition propagates down to the child layer as well.